 Yes, theme parks such as Slide and Splash, boat tour operators, and kayak tours in Lagos are all open for visitors; again, there are some additional precautions being taken.
 The LUX MARE team can advise on any particular questions you may have.

 COVID-19 Health Guide: who to contact in Portugal

-The medical advice regarding coronavirus states that if you have a recurrent and persistent cough or a fever of over 37.5 degrees Celsius or higher that you should preventively stay at home for 14 days and call SNS24 on 808 24 24 24 which will direct you to the nearest health institution that has the capacity to deal with you.
+The medical advice regarding coronavirus states that if you have a recurrent and persistent cough or a fever of 37.5 degrees Celsius or higher, you should preventively stay at home for 14 days and call SNS24 on 808 24 24 24, which will direct you to the nearest health institution able to deal with you.

-If you think you are infected with coronavirus the government states that you should stay at home and not go to any heath care unit or hospital.
+If you think you are infected with coronavirus, the government states that you should stay at home and not go to any health care unit or hospital.

 Health service contacts (SNS)